MarcKami/aidl-team6-project/README.md

 Label: Result of the classification processes between our 8 classes that classifies the object inside the Bounding Box.
 Mask: Polygonal mask that has the same shape as the object labeled inside the bounding box.

-We’ve applied a visualizers to see our results that renders Label + Bounding Box + Mask combined with different colors per each instance:
+We’ve applied a visualizers to see our results that renders Label + Bounding Box + Mask combined with different colors per each instance.
+Should be remarked that in this visualization, we're showing only the objects detected with **at least 80% of confidence**, but if you want to modify it only need to change `scores_threshold = 0.8` inside `utils.py`:

 ![](https://github.com/MarcKami/aidl-team6-project/blob/master/docs/img/Output.PNG)